willymcallister/willymcallister.github.io/_articles/rc-natural-response-derivation.md

   * Gather like factors and identify the *characteristic equation*
   * Find the root, $s$, of the characteristic equation
   * Find the amplitude constant, $K$, using the initial condition, $\text V_0$
-  * The guess is confirmed if a $K$ is found and is in fact constant (does not change with time)
+  * The guess is confirmed if you can find a $K$ and is in fact constant (does not change with time)
   * Assemble the result

 ## Model the components